 Arlo was inducted into the Army, June 5th, 1942 and trained in the field artillery of the 81st Wildcat Division and was a supply Sergeant in the 87th Acorn Division.

 In January 1944 he transferred into the Army Air Corps and qualified as a pilot, bombadier or navigator.
-Pilot training was discontinued and he was sent to the Infantry and trained with the 66th Panther Division at Camp Rucker.
+Pilot training was discontinued and he was sent to the Infantry and trained with the 66th Panther Division at Camp Rucker in Alabama.

-Arlo is buried at the Normandy American Cemetery in Colleville-sur-Mer, France.
+Arlo was buried at the Normandy American Cemetery in Colleville-sur-Mer, France on March 17, 1949.